What is Somali Fair Fishing?

 What’s happening in 2013?

-Right now this year we are carrying out our initial “Proof of Concept Phase” with the following goal: To establish a secure a stable fishery infrastructure based in Berbera in Somaliland with a consistent value chain from “sea to table”, catching, landing, handling, treating and offsetting a catch of one tonne of fish per day for a month in the autumn of 2013.
+This year we are carrying out our initial “Proof of Concept Phase” with the following goal: To establish a secure a stable fishery infrastructure based in Berbera in Somaliland with a consistent value chain from “sea to table”, catching, landing, handling, treating and offsetting a catch of one tonne of fish per day for a month in the autumn of 2013.
 If we succeed with that, the next step will be scaling and consolidation.
 We have people and equipment on the ground in Somaliland working every day.
 Follow us on facebook.

 Who are we?